Summary

 remoteClusterConnectionLogScaleSingleConnectionConfigInputyes PreviewThe remote cluster connection to upsert for the remote table configuration.
 See LogScaleSingleConnectionConfigInput.

-For the returned datatype, you can get details on the remote table configuration.
-The table below lists the parameters, along with links to some sub-parameters:
+For the results, you can get details on the remote table configuration.
+The table below lists the choices, along with links to some sub-choices:

 ParameterTypeRequiredDefaultStabilityDescription